The Value Of Life And Consciousness: Biocentrism And Biocentric Views

 In the same way that biocentrism may be considered more practical and beneficial with some level of nuance, human psychology can benefit from a balance between empathy and self-interest.
 Too much self-interest can be detrimental to relationships and self-growth, while too much empathy may lead to emotional burnout.
 Therapy can help you strike a balance that may help you to manage relationships and stress in a healthy way.

-Reachability to mental health has improved over the past decade through the growth of telehealth services.
+Reachability to mental health care has improved over the past decade through the growth of telehealth services.
 Geographical areas previously unreached by mental health services can now have these services online.
-People who have either physical or mental difficulty in attending in-person sessions can now attend therapy over video chat, and online therapy can be more cost effective for those who don’t have insurance coverage.
-Studies show that online therapy can be just as effective as traditional therapy, and with online therapy platforms like BetterHelp, you can reap the benefits of CBT from the comfort of your own home or office.
+People who have difficulty attending in-person sessions can now attend therapy over video chat, and online therapy can be more cost-effective for those who don’t have insurance coverage.
+Also, BetterHelp has a growing list of providers who accept certain insurance plans, with average copays of approximately $23 per session.

 Takeaway